-Spinal Reflexology
+Spinal reflexology

 Compression of a spinal nerve route can cause interference in the nerve pathway.
 This can cause the organ(s) or parts of the body that the pathway serves not to function properly.
 Causes of compression are various and can include injury, poor posture, infections and spinal disorders, such as scoliosis.